 Pontis also gained from the MapR ability to store many small files.
 Pontis last counted 130 million files, which helps them to avoid continual file concatenation techniques required with other distributions.

-MapR-DB increases capacity to billions of transactions per day Pontis saw a major increase in capacity when it moved its data to MapR-DB.
+MapR Database increases capacity to billions of transactions per day Pontis saw a major increase in capacity when it moved its data to MapR Database.
 When Pontis communicates with clients, each of these interactions is documented in an activity log stored in tables.
 These tables can reach billions of lines in a relational structure.
-With the move to MapR-DB, Pontis now has one line per customer, with thousands of columns describing that customer’s transactions.
+With the move to MapR Database, Pontis now has one line per customer, with thousands of columns describing that customer’s transactions.
 This allowed some of their OLTP activity to run through an additional channel, which further increased their system capacity.

-All Oracle functionality was also moved to MapR-DB, so the OLTP subsystem could reach unlimited capacity in terms of customers and events per day, contingent on the number of servers.
+All Oracle functionality was also moved to MapR Database, so the OLTP subsystem could reach unlimited capacity in terms of customers and events per day, contingent on the number of servers.
 Pontis can now handle hundreds of millions of subscribers, and billions of transactions per day.

 Cost savings By removing Oracle and SQL Server from Pontis’ architecture and adopting MapR, the company realized a significant positive impact in terms of system cost, deployment, and monitoring.
 With MapR, they consolidated disparate systems to create a realtime operational analytics deployment.